paalamugan/next14-boilerplate-with-i18n-trpc-nextauth/README.md

 The project uses [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) to monitor errors.
 For development environment, you don't need to do anything: Next.js Boilerplate is already configured to use Sentry and Spotlight (Sentry for Development).
 All errors will be automatically sent to your local Spotlight instance.
 So, you can try the Sentry experience locally.

 For production environment, you need to create a Sentry account and create a new project.
-Then, in `next.config.mjs`, you need to update the `org` and `project` attribute in `withSentryConfig` function.
+Then, in `next.config.js`, you need to update the `org` and `project` attribute in `withSentryConfig` function.
 You also need to add your Sentry DSN in `sentry.client.config.ts`, `sentry.edge.config.ts` and `sentry.server.config.ts`.

 ### Code coverage